Code-Institute-Submissions/battleships-23/README.md

       until the ship passes and can be placed on the board.
 This repeats until all ships in the fleet have been placed.

       Manual placement follows the same logic but the player is asked to input the variables and the board is presented to them.
-If placement is manual the play is told which ship is currently being placed and how many spaces it will occupy.
+If placement is manual the player is told which ship is currently being placed and how many spaces it will occupy.

       If the player does not enter valid input they will be told why the input is not valid and prompted again.
-If they overlap a ship or place a ship outside the bounds of the board this will also be fed back and they will be prompted begin placement of the ship again until it can be placed.
+If they overlap a ship or place a ship outside the bounds of the board this will also be fed back and they will be prompted to begin placement of the ship again until it can be placed.
       Again this stage repeats until all ships in the fleet have been placed.

       ![Placement Phase](assets/docs/features/features-placementphase.gif)